s2zerogame/MageQuestFX/README.md

 ## Map Building

 After inital manual attempts i quickly started using [Tiled.](https://www.mapeditor.org/) Tiled offers for different export formats.
 I used the .csv for reading map data and the json-like .tmj for reading spawn data.
 As I didn't want any major dependencies I am using regex to extract the rectangle information placed inside the map editor as spawn points.
 This also supports setting up area spawns, type and level.

+## Packaging

+Iam using jlink to create a custom Java Runtime Environment that includes the necessary JavaFX modules.
+To then pack it into a .exe i used launch4J.
+It allows for nice customization and options no how to build the .exe.